JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 Latin Elephant also consider that 17 more businesses are excluded from relocation funding, simply by the wording of the legal agreement.
 These includes sub-tenants in Arch 7, on Elephant Road, and small traders in the shopping centre that rent their space through third parties, such as Forum SpaceCentre Ltd.

-Ina any event, in March 2019, Southwark confirmed that [only 36](https://twitter.com/kieronjwilliams/status/1108781273630289920?s=12) of the 79 traders Southwark itself acknowleged as eligible had been offered a relocation unit.
+Ina any event, in March 2019, Southwark confirmed that [only 36](https://twitter.com/kieronjwilliams/status/1108781273630289920?s=12) of the 79 'independent local operators' had been offered a relocation unit.

 ## Not enough relocation space